Residency in Ocular Disease

 Description of Program

 The Residency in Ocular Disease at the State University of New York, State College of Optometry will provide the resident with training and education necessary to deliver advanced ophthalmic care that meets the visual needs of a diverse population of patients having ocular disease.
-Residents will have responsibilities in patient care, community outreach and patient education, clinical education and research.
+Residents will have responsibilities in patient care, community outreach and patient education, clinical education and research/scholarly activity.
 The residents will be expected to provide a full range of ophthalmic patient care services with emphasis in the differential diagnosis and treatment of ocular disease and visual pathway dysfunction.
 Residents will also have opportunities to provide eye care in a hospital setting, observe refractive surgery patients and observe ocular surgical procedures.
 Residents will be members of a multi-disciplinary health care team and be responsible for appropriate utilization of facility resources and personnel.
 Training is accomplished through direct patient care, seminars, grand rounds, and independent study.

 Case conferences are provided by the program and on-site supervisors.
 The resident participates in a college sponsored program which includes workshops at SUNY Optometry and joint Grand Rounds with residents in other college affiliated programs throughout the year.

 The resident will have direct clinical teaching responsibilities, give both minor and major presentations to other residents and selected faculty, as well as present seminars in the Faculty Development Program.
 In addition, the resident may be directly involved in teaching during a student laboratory session during their residency.

 Working directly with the program supervisor or ocular disease faculty, the resident will be responsible for either conducting his/her own publishable research or actively participating as co-investigator/co-author for an on-going project or case study.